AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

                 - *Cleanup*
                     - *Delete files older than* &rarr; "15"

-## Configure Wifi and Bluetooth settings
+## Wifi and Bluetooth configuration
 - ***Change to Cloudflare***
     - Click on the **internet icon** (Wifi or Ethernet) and press **configure**
         - In the *IPV4*